Publish Markdown to X Articles with TwexAPI

 For a quick Markdown publish only, use POST /x/articles/publish with cookie, title, markdown, and optional cover_image and visibility in one call.

-For content platforms, automation pipelines, preview needs, or failure retries, the five-step flow is more reliable.
-You know which step failed and can fix cover, title, or body without creating a new article.
+For content platforms, automation pipelines, preview needs, or failure retries, the five-step flow is safer.
+You know which step failed, can fix cover, title, or body without creating a new article, and can require human approval before the final publish call.

 Summary

-Publishing Markdown to X Article is straightforward: create a draft and get article_id; optionally set cover; set a plain-text title; write .md content as markdown; publish and save tweet_id.
+Publishing Markdown to X Article is straightforward when the workflow is explicit: create a draft and get article_id; optionally set cover; set a plain-text title; write .md content as markdown; review the preview; then publish and save tweet_id.

 This flow fits integrating X Article into existing content systems.
 Editors keep writing in Markdown; developers turn it into a stable, traceable, retriable publish pipeline.